 The breastfeeding vs. bottle feeding question is an intense one for many, and some have called it a controversy, but disagreements are nearly always the result of misinformation.

 No one argues that bottle feeding of formula results in a higher incidence of allergies and more frequent illness for both baby and mother.
 Bottle fed babies are much more likely to be hospitalized, and are more prone to death by SIDS (Sudden Infant Death Syndrome).
 Toxic chemicals occur in baby formula, and formula’s nutrition is poor for babies.
-The New York Times even began a breastfeeding article with this line “Warning… NOT breast feeding may be hazardous to your health.”
+The New York Times even began a breastfeeding article with this line “Warning… NOT breastfeeding may be hazardous to your health.”

 The problem may be that the information is too complete.
 The companies selling baby formula are left with little to offer, and have resorted to spending a lot of advertising money to make infant formula seem like the normal, easy thing, or at least a pretty reasonable second best.
-What is most important, they seem to say, is that the mother have the easier time by giving bottles of formula.
+What is most important, they seem to say, is that the mother has an easier time by giving bottles of formula.

-Breast feeding is actually easier than giving formula.
+Breastfeeding is actually easier than giving formula.
 For one thing, the mother can get much better sleep (once she learns tips for night nursing that help to insure a restful night’s sleep).
 Baby is near to mama all night, and after they settle down to a nursing session, a hormone released during breastfeeding helps the mother fall back to sleep.

 Another reason that breastfeeding is easier is that your baby is healthier, less often sick, calmer, and happier.